chanzuckerberg/cztack/aws-ecs-job/README.md

 ## Terraform managed task definition vs czecs

-If the user sets var.manage_task_definition = true, Terraform will manage the lifecycle of the container definition; any external changes are reset on the next Terraform run.
+If the user sets `var.manage_task_definition = true`, Terraform will manage the lifecycle of the container definition; any external changes are reset on the next Terraform run.

 If var.manage_task_definition = false, the user is expected to manage the